 Aptos in Santa Cruz County, California — The American West (Pacific Coastal)

 Location.
-36° 58.349′ N, 121° 54.821′ W. Marker is in Aptos, California, in Santa Cruz County.
-Marker can be reached from Las Olas Drive.
-The marker is located at the Visitor's Center in Seacliff State Park.
+36° 56.84′ N, 121° 52.034′ W. Marker is in Aptos, California, in Santa Cruz County.
+Marker is on Dolphin Drive south of Via Nevella, on the left when traveling south.
 Touch for map.
-Marker is at or near this postal address: 743 Las Olas Drive, Aptos CA 95003, United States of America.
+Marker is in this post office area: Aptos CA 95003, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 29, 2020.
-It was originally submitted on November 26, 2011, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 899 times since then.
-Photos: 1, 2, 3, 4, 5, 6, 7. submitted on November 26, 2011, by Barry Swackhamer of Brentwood, California.
-8, 9. submitted on January 21, 2017, by Frank Gunshow Sanchez of Hollister, California. • Syd Whittle was the editor who published this page.
+This page was last revised on January 20, 2017.
+It was originally submitted on January 20, 2017, by Frank Gunshow Sanchez of Hollister, California.
+This page has been viewed 544 times since then and 41 times this year.
+Photos: 1, 2. submitted on January 20, 2017, by Frank Gunshow Sanchez of Hollister, California. • Syd Whittle was the editor who published this page.